juliend2/dialectic-schema/README.md

 # README

-A [JSON-Schema](https://json-schema.org) for formalizing dialectics.
+A [JSON-Schema](https://json-schema.org) for formalizing dialogue of arguments and counter-arguments.

 ## The Schema